You can access the General Category of the preferences by first going tomenu item.

 - Enable Native File Dialog

-- This allows you to use the system file dialog.
-By default turned off because we cannot seem to get native file dialogues 100% bugfree.
+This allows you to use the system file dialog.
+Turned off by default, because we cannot seem to get native file dialogues 100% bug free.

 - Maximum brush size